AI Agent Frameworks Compared: LangGraph vs CrewAI vs Mastra vs CopilotKit

 If you need multiple frameworks:

 - This is common and fine.
-Use Claude Code for the coding tasks and CrewAI or LangGraph for the orchestration layer.
+Use Claude Code for coding tasks, Mastra or LangGraph for backend orchestration, and CopilotKit when the agent needs to operate inside the application UI.
 They are not mutually exclusive.

 Combining frameworks